 Students will gain an overview of major concepts of management and organization theory, concentrating on understanding how to manage assets, both human and data-oriented, in organizational contexts, with heavy emphasis on the application of concepts to solve managerial problems.
 By the end of this course students will have developed an understanding of how to protect and promote a nonprofit’s most valuable assets: its staff, volunteers and data.

-This introductory course will afford students the opportunity to (1) learn basic concepts in marketing, particularly as applied to the unique considerations raised by the needs of nonprofits; (2) develop decision-making skills by applying these concepts to in-the-trenches challenges within nonprofit organizations; and (3) develop marketing strategies appropriate to various stages of their nonprofit organization’s life cycle.
-One focus will be on new methods of marketing and communications new available through new technological platforms, including social media.
-Students will be exposed to the variations in marketing and communications when addressing various stakeholders in the nonprofit sector: individual donors, grant makers, beneficiaries, the media and the public at large.
+This introductory course focuses on the unique marketing and communications needs and challenges of today’s mission-focused nonprofit organizations, and explores how new marketing communications technologies are reshaping the way nonprofits must promote their work and share their impact, both online and off.
+In this class, students will: (1) learn new nonprofit marketing principles, strategies, and tactics uniquely applicable to the needs and priorities of mission-focused organizations and social causes; (2) develop decision-making skills by applying these concepts to in-the-trenches challenges within diverse types of nonprofit organizations; and 3) through a highly interactive mix of lectures, field trips, and in-class exercises, develop a basic marketing/communications plan appropriate to various stages of a their nonprofit organization’s life cycle.
+One focus will be on new methods of marketing and communications available through new technological platforms, including social media.
+Another focus will be on how to use basic marketing data to measure and evaluate a marketing campaign and track its progress, using supporter data available to all nonprofits.
+Students also will be exposed to the variations in marketing and communications when addressing various stakeholders in the nonprofit sector: individual donors, grant makers, beneficiaries, the media and key networks of supporters, participants, and influencers online.

 Data analytics and resultant metrics analysis are skillsets now being utilized and even required in the nonprofit and philanthropic sector at a rate and level of sophistication never before seen.
 Unlike the for-profit sector, metrics evaluation methodology in a mission-based environment is not always obvious nor agreed upon by stakeholders.
 In this class, you will discuss the research and practice methodologies related to nonprofit organization and program evaluation.
 We will explore a model for evaluation that includes both qualitative and quantitative benchmarks of success.
 Through the development of an intentional approach to data and analytics, students will learn how to assess service needs and determine the effectiveness and efficiency of individual program components or entire service systems.